htcondor/htcondor/docs/version-history/development-release-series-89.rst

   set to the number of CPU cores allocated to the job.
   :ticket:`7418`

+- Added the option for *condor_dagman* to remove jobs after reducing MaxJobs to a value lower than the number of currently running jobs.
+This behavior is controlled by the :macro:`DAGMAN_REMOVE_JOBS_AFTER_LIMIT_CHANGE` macro, which defaults to False.
+  :ticket:`7368`

 Bugs Fixed:

 - To work around an issue where long-running *gce_gahp* process enter a state